php-fig/fig-standards/proposed/PSR-2-advanced.md

 ```

 Argument lists and variable lists MAY be split across multiple lines, where
 each subsequent line is indented once.
-When doing so, there MUST be only one
+When doing so, the first item in the
+list MUST be on the next line, and there MUST be only one argument or variable
-argument or variable per line.
+per line.

 When the ending list (whether or arguments or variables) is split across
 multiple lines, the closing parenthesis and opening brace MUST be placed